pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 If you haven’t been to a sprint before, it’s an experience every open source enthusiast should have.
 Sprints are where people come together to work on a project.
-For professional development sprints, this might mean a team working together on releasing a new feature.
-For open source, sprints can mean volunteers helping maintainers work on various parts of a project.
+The word sprint can be used in a professional development setting.
+This might describe a team of developers working together to release a new feature.
+For the volunteer open source community, sprints often mean volunteers helping maintainers work on various parts of a project.
+And it's important to keep in mind that often the maintainers are also volunteers.

 ### What do people sprint on for pyOpenSci?
 pyOpenSci is a non profit organization that is devoted to building diverse and inclusive community that supports making science more open and collaborative.
 Among other things that we do, we run [open peer review of scientific Python software](/about-peer-review/index.html).

-Running an open peer review process for software is a challenge and as we grow, it requires infrastructure to support tracking the process.
+Running an volunteer-lead open peer review process for software is a challenge.
+As we grow, it requires infrastructure to support tracking the process.
 We also create community driven beginner-friendly
  [Python packaging resources](https://www.pyopensci.org/python-package-guide/) and